-Over the next ten years, experts think that debt could balloon to a staggering $27.3 trillion.
+Over the next ten years, experts think that debt could balloon to over $40 trillion.
 While that might seem like an insurmountable amount of debt to recover from, the fact is, we have already surpassed that number.

-When factoring in unfunded liabilities like Social Security, Medicare, government pension plans and Obamacare, the true debt number is actually much higher than $27.3 trillion.
-Estimates put the real number somewhere between $205 trillion to $222 trillion.
-But if you’re still not convinced, read our article on why we believe major economic troubles are coming.
+When factoring in unfunded liabilities like Social Security, Medicare, government pension plans and Obamacare, the true debt number is actually much higher.
+Estimates put the real number somewhere between $222 trillion to $250 trillion.

 So what should you do to prepare for an economic collapse?